 - iv.
-Total exchange gain (loss), including realised and unrealised arising from significant foreign exchange variation on the monetary items held by the Company for the years ended December 31, 2022 and 2021 amounted to \$214,885 and (\$82,362), respectively. - v.
+Total exchange gain, including realised and unrealised arising from significant foreign exchange variation on the monetary items held by the Company for the years ended December 31, 2023 and 2022 amounted to \$12,709 and \$214,885, respectively. - v.
 Analysis of foreign currency market risk arising from significant foreign exchange variation: